-In the Draw Template command, you can Green Arrow to the right and view all template files stored in the current directory of your data collector or PC.
+In the Draw Template command, you can Green Arrow to the right and view all template files stored in the current directory of your PC.
 This is a way to visually "walk through" all your template files to confirm their appearance.

-It is using divided highway style templates where use of the first settings button in

-Stake Road is so essential.
+It is using divided highway style templates where use of the first settings button in Stake Road is so essential.
 In almost all cases, the ditch line is not the defined "grade point" of the road.
 The vertical alignment or profile is typically applied to the inside edge-of-pavement, in this case "EP1".
-This is accomplished by clicking Settings in the Design Files dialog (circled in red):
+This is accomplished by clicking Settings in the Design Files dialog (highlighted):